-Once again, the Canon 5d comes though for me.
-With the four to five hour hike up the steep volcano, I wanted to limit my weight so I left the 7D back in my Airbnb.
+Once again, the Canon 5d comes through for me.
+With the four to five-hour hike up the steep volcano, I wanted to limit my weight so I left the 7D back in my Airbnb.
 The low light performance really came in handy with only using the lava light to focus.
 Much like the dual eruptions that I didn’t know I photographed in Parque Chuiraxamolo, I found another surprise from this shoot.

 Click on the photo to see a larger view of this photo.

 Before I left the states, I sent my Gitzo tripod for servicing and repair.
 Some of the fittings on the inside had corroded and broken away due to improper maintenance.
 I shoot around beaches and waterfalls and I failed to clean and maintain my tripod from the sand and saltwater.
 I sent it with more than enough time for it to be returned to me before I left for Guatemala.
 The day before I flew out, I learned UPS lost my tripod and they wouldn’t have it back to me before I left.
 I didn’t have time to find one so I hoped to find one when I landed back in Guatemala.
 In Antigua, I was lucky to find the only tripod out of three camera stores in town, a Manfrotto 190Go.